Leveraging alternative sources of media to avoid risk?

 Net-net: Alternative sources of information on suppliers, like these, should be considered with appropriate context.
 But, I also think it is more than fair and reasonable to question suppliers about their publicly available reputation.

-And… After selecting the right supplier, our Supplier Lifecycle solutions can help mitigate your risk moving forward.
+And… After selecting the right supplier, our Supplier Management software can help mitigate your risk moving forward.